Qronikarz/TagsResearch/components/planify.md

 # Contributors list
 Qronikarz(GitHub),

-[^1]: Planify doesn't use actual files for tagging, to-do tasks are stored inside the program so it has full control over them.
-[^2]: It is possible to reorder labels manually by drag and drop in the all labels view
+[^1]: It is possible to reorder labels manually by drag and drop in the all labels view